Policy ID Number: N\A

 All student note types automatically populate a “medical student” header that indicates the note is for educational purposes.
 Student documentation that is “pended” (unsigned by the student) or signed by the student, but not addended and authenticated by a licensed provider, is not a part of the legal medical record.

-Access and use vary between the inpatient and ambulatory setting and are outlined below.
+Access and use vary between the inpatient and ambulatory settings and are outlined below.

 Medical students will have access to the following note types in the inpatient setting: